Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Paid plans start at around $4/month with 5GB storage

-ProtonMail excels in its security-first approach and has steadily improved its user experience over the years.
-While the free tier has limitations, it provides enough functionality for basic secure email usage and serves as a good entry point for those new to privacy-focused email.
+ProtonMail excels in its security-first approach and offers a robust encrypted email experience.
+While the free tier has limitations, it provides enough functionality for basic secure email usage and serves as a good entry point.

-Tutanota, based in Germany, takes a comprehensive approach to email privacy with automatic encryption of your entire mailbox—including subject lines, which most encrypted email services leave unprotected.
+Tutanota, based in Germany, takes a comprehensive approach to email privacy with automatic encrypted email for your entire mailbox—including subject lines, which most secure email services leave unprotected.
+(See our Tutanota review highlights below).

-• Encrypted emails to non-Tutanota users via password protection
+• Encrypted email to non-Tutanota users via password protection

 • Open-source code for transparency